rocky-linux/documentation/docs/desktop/gnome/user_and_group_account_management.md

 - Enter the user's name in the **Full name** text box
   >*Note that the username will be automatically populated based on the full name.
-However the username field is also editable.*
+However, you can also edit the User name and User ID fields if needed.*
 - Enter a password for the new user
 - Click the **Create** button